An appeal is the process by which a person can challenge the decision made by a judge.

 6.4 Stopping an appeal

-You can stop your appeal at any time by filing a Notice of Discontinuance in a national appeal registry.
-You must serve a copy on the respondent and each other party, including any independent children’s lawyer.
-If you discontinue your appeal you may be required to pay the costs of the respondent and any other parties relating to the appeal.
+You can discontinue your appeal or cross appeal at any time by filing a Notice of Discontinuance on the Commonwealth Courts Portal.
+You must serve a copy on the respondent and each other party, including any ICL.
+If you discontinue your appeal or cross-appeal you may be required to pay the costs of the other parties to the appeal.

 6.5 Appeals to the High Court